 The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

-It doesn't demand, but it never fails to arrive, glowing above rooftops and treetops like an old secret returning night after night.
-Sometimes golden, sometimes bone white, sometimes not there at all, but always influencing, always reaching.
-Into the ocean.
-Into our dreams.
-Into our myths.
+It doesn't demand anything from us, but it never fails to arrive, glowing above rooftops and treetops like an old secret returning night after night.
+Sometimes golden, other times it’s red or pink, sometimes bone white, sometimes it’s not even there at all, but it’s truly always influencing things, and always reaching down to us here into the ocean, our dreams, and even into our myths.

-For centuries, we’ve believed the moon shapes more than tides.
+For centuries, we’ve believed the moon shapes more than just the tides.
 It stirs sleep, deepens longing, tilts moods, and in the more shadowy corners of legend, even awakens beasts inside us.

 So what does the moon affect?

-Science, folklore, biology, and imagination have all tried to answer that.
+Science, folklore, biology, and imagination have all tried to answer that, and now here I come to do the same.

-Let’s go there: through tide pools and midnight gardens, hospital wards and wolf-haunted woods, to trace what the moon moves.
+Through tide pools and midnight gardens, hospital wards and wolf-haunted woods, I want to trace what the moon moves.

 Tides: The Moon’s Most Obvious Influence

-The moon’s gravitational pull is strongest on Earth’s oceans.
-As it orbits, it draws water toward it, creating a bulge…a high tide.
+Okay, so this one of obviously the most well known.
+The moon’s gravitational pull is strongest on the Earth’s oceans.
+As it orbits, it draws water toward it, creating a sort of bulge…a high tide.
 On the opposite side of the planet, inertia causes a second bulge.
 As Earth rotates, different areas move through these bulges, giving us two high tides and two low tides each day.

 Gardening by the Moon

-New Moon to Full Moon (waxing): Best for planting above-ground crops
+New Moon to Full Moon (waxing) is supposed to be best for planting above-ground crops.

-Full Moon to New Moon (waning): Best for root vegetables and pruning
+Full Moon to New Moon (waning) is the best time for root vegetables and pruning of your plants.

-Full Moon: Thought to encourage rapid growth and flowering
+The Full Moon is rumored to encourage rapid growth and flowering.

-While research is limited, many biodynamic farmers swear by it.
+While research is limited out there on the interwebs, many biodynamic farmers swear by it.
 They say plants drink more deeply during full moons.
 Seeds, like us, respond to moonlight with subtle, internal movement.
-The moon pulls water under the ground as well as above, which brings more water to the roots of the plants.
+The moon pulls water under the ground as well as above, which brings more water up to the roots of the plants.

 Sleep, Dreams, and Restlessness